azt3k/bonethug/README.md

 **Watch for changes to SCSS / CoffeeScript**

 *Configure the watch in the config/cnf.yml.
-Uses sprockets by default, but can use vanilla coffeescript and sass compilers if you pass it the coffee_sass argument*
+Uses vanilla coffeescript and sass compilers by default, but can use sprockets if passed the sprockets argument*

-`bonethug watch [coffee_sass]`
+`bonethug watch [sprockets]`